0lafe/WebNeiPlus/README.md

 # Storing data

 At the moment, this is very much in dev.
 Running ```rake recipes:store``` should seed the database with some test data from the Recipes.json file.
 In the future this command should still be used, however that may change.
+This may take an hour or so lol